 sign our "Parenting Pledge for An Adoptive Triad," and we ASK the birth parents to sign the Pledge

 as well.
-Asking parents to make these pledges for the benefit of the children is the best way to insure that those children
+Asking parents to make these pledges for the benefit of the children is about the best we can do in advising

-below to help parents focus on specific behaviors they can model as part of teaching their children.
-[The Coalition
+help parents focus on specific behaviors they can model as part of teaching their children.
+[The Character

 For parents entering into an adoptive triad, we have added some pledges that address adoption.
 Our Parenting Pledge is intended

 to inspire role modeling behaviors to bring out the best in adoptive parents, in birth parents, and in adopted children.